Quality information is important to the health, order, and prosperity of not only individuals but also society.

 In class projects, as in life, you should evaluate information before you rely on it.
 One evaluative technique is fact checking.
 The sources listed below are widely considered trustworthy and unbiased and can be used to check assertions, opinions, and stories reported in the media.
 If you ever need help working with information you can always ask a librarian for assistance.

-Ron Foster, Hinkle Memorial Library, Room 122.
-This page was updated on January 24th, 2023.
+Ron Foster, Hinkle Memorial Library.
+This page was updated on January 21st, 2025.